-Maine Paralegal Career Guide
+Maine Paralegal Career and Salary Guide

-Table of Contents:
+Table of Contents

 - Paralegal Certification

 - Paralegal Career and Salary Outlook

 - Paralegal Resources

 Since there are no requirements for Maine paralegal certification, nor does the state regulate the profession in any way, candidates may take a variety of paths to a paralegal career.
 Many paralegals start out as legal document preparers or legal secretaries before moving up the career ladder.
 However, the majority of paralegals have a combination of education and experience, which may include internships through one of the numerous Maine paralegal programs.
 Paralegals may also be prepared through on-the-job training or national certification.